Pumala/musicollaboratory/README.md

 ## Description

-Users can create music projects, request to contribute to them and if accepted, can upload/download music, and manage these projects.
+Users can create music projects, request to contribute to them and, if accepted, can upload/download music, and manage these projects.

 ## Usage